 But ultimately, there are strategies that almost anyone can follow to successfully open non-resident accounts in Dubai.
 But that means they need to have the right information.
 And of course, that information is difficult to come by.

-This refers to opening an account with a large opening deposit.
+This refers to opening a bank account with a large opening deposit.
 Here’s what this might look like in practice…

 Normal application process: